Running on Empty (album): Reception

 The original Rolling Stone review in 1978 by music critic Paul Nelson praised the album, writing "What I really like about Running on Empty probably has little to do with the generosity or genius of its dual concepts, with the songwriter's craftmanship skill, with how much I admire the music of David Lindley and the Section, but rather with Jackson Browne himself.
 In other words, as impressed as I am with Jackson Browne's art, I'm even more impressed with the humanity that shines through it.
 Maybe they're inseparable, but I doubt it."

-In his retrospective review for AllMusic William Ruhlmann called the album "Browne's least ambitious, but perhaps most accessible, the album ironically became his biggest seller.
+In his retrospective review for AllMusic, William Ruhlmann called the album "Browne's least ambitious, but perhaps most accessible, album ironically became his biggest seller.
 But it is not characteristic of his other work: for many, it will be the only Browne album they will want to own, just as others always will regard it disdainfully as 'Jackson Browne lite'."

 Music critic Robert Christgau gave the album a B+ grade: "Jackson sounds relaxed verbally, vocally, even instrumentally...
 I consider this his most attractive album.
 But his devotees may consider the self-effacement a deprivation."
 Blender gave the 2005 reissue a 4 of 5 star rating, stating it "cuts deeper than most road sagas partly because Browne had the brilliant notion of recording on the fly...
 It also works because he tapped the culture's circa-1977 sense that it was running on empty, feeling like a trashed Holiday Inn room—Empty is about something larger than the misery of room service."

 Bill Shapiro called the album "Audio verité—one of the most conceptually fascinating recordings in the history of rock & roll."
 In 2004, in The 100 Best-Selling Albums of the 70's, Hamish Camp wrote: "Entering somewhat of a creative lull following some sterling albums...
 Running On Empty was regarded by many as lacking ambition but was nevertheless Browne's most commercially successful of his career to date, peaking at Number Three in the US and reaching Number 28 in the UK."
 At that time, it was the twenty-third best-selling album of the 1970s.
 In the UK, "Stay" became his only major hit single, reaching No. 12.